 Great urban photographs don’t need to be black and white.

 We love the use of colour in this vibrant shot from Cathy Dupuy.
 It has great composition and is a really great example of well controlled exposure.
+The use of just two contrasting colours is fantastic.

 This is a really interesting composition from Gareth John Stark.
 The use of the fencing as the foreground in this shot shows great technique.
 Capturing a straight horizon would help to give this image even more strength.